xf8b/AdminBot/README.md

 `help`: Shows the commands available and gives information on them.
 `prefix`: Sets the prefix for AdminBot.
 `ping`: Shows the ping.
 Pretty useless.
-`level`: Shows your level.
-`leaderboard`: Shows the top 5 people in the guild with the most XP.
 ### Administrator Only
 `nickname`: Sets or resets the specified member's nickname.
 `clear`: Clears the specified amount of messages from the current text channel.